Lead stearate

-Lead stearate is a metal-organic compound, a salt of lead and stearic acid with the chemical formula C_{36}H_{70}PbO_{4}.
+Lead stearate is a metal-organic compound, a salt of lead and stearic acid with the chemical formula Pb(C18H35O2)2.
 The compound is classified as a metallic soap, i.e. a metal derivative of a fatty acid.
 The compound is toxic.

 Synthesis

 The compound can be prepared by reacting stearic acid, lead(II) oxide, and a catalyst acetic acid.